zhaozhengChen/RegionEmbedding/README.md

 ## 0.Notes

-- I just implemented Word-Context Region Embedding in the paper.
+- I implemented both Word-Context and Context-Word Region Embedding in the paper.
 - Please see the original papar about the datasets and pre-pocessing.
 ## 1.Requirements